-The Group will not tolerate any kind of fraudulent activities including corruption, bribery, extortion, and money laundering, in relation to our business activities.
-Employees are required to comply with all applicable legislation and regulations (Cap.
-201 Prevention of Bribery Ordinance) in the performance of their duties.
-Our Code of Conduct and Employee Handbook, that is supplied to each employee from their first day of work, also stipulates the proper work ethics and practices for our employees' reference.
-Our Group is not aware of any material non-compliance with relevant laws and regulations relating to bribery, extortion, fraud and money laundering during the Reporting Period.
+The Group does not tolerate any kind of fraudulent activities including corruption, bribery, extortion, and money laundering, in relation to its business activities.
+Employees are required to comply with all applicable legislation and regulations when performing their duties.
+Our "Code of Conduct" and "Employee Handbook" that stipulate the proper work ethics and practices are offered to each employee from the first day of work for their references.
+On top of that, our well-designed organisational structures and policies are in place to uphold a high standard of corporate governance and maintain an ethical corporate culture.
+For example, the Group has implemented internal controls to address risks associated with fraudulent activities, and routinely evaluated its effectiveness.

+The Group complies with the relevant laws and regulations listed in Appendix I. During the Reporting Period, the Group was not aware of any non-compliance with the laws and regulations relating to relating to bribery, extortion, fraud and money laundering, nor was it convicted of any violation of corruption.